avinash-chouhan/seg-mentor/README.md

 As a baseline, we trained & tested classic FCNs with different feature extractors on the Pascal VOC dataset.

 Now, sure, the state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy.
 Implementing some of these over our framework is part of the roadmap here.

 Besides, there is lot of terra incognita that seems worth exploring before going to state-of-the-art architectures.
  Playing with a simple-no-thrills decoder can still give us insight into some fundemantal questions:

  - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?
-   <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture (a.k.a Decoder) dependent?
+   <br>To which extent does the performance of a FE on a classfication task correlate
+with its performance on a segmentation task? is this meta-architecture (a.k.a Decoder) dependent?
 Are there seg.-performance gains to be made by designing FE specifically for usage as seg. encoder (trading off classification performance)?***
  - ***Regarding the training/fine-tuning of segmentation nets based on pre-trained FEs, how does the optimal choice of hyper-parameters depend on choice of FE, decoder?***
  - ***How to optimally build a decoder for segmentation when using lightweight (e.g. mobilenet) FEs?***
  - ***What are the failure modes of the net?
 How do they depend on the FE or the decoder used?
  How can this be quantified (beyond stamp-collecting visual examples and gross-averaged metrics s.a. mIoU)?***
+ - ***How the datafeed (resolution, augmentations) and pre-training on other sets influences the failure modes, and here too, are there synergistic effects with arhcitecture (FE, decoder)***

 We don't have the answers to any of the above but we feel that a good infrastructure for running quick experiments can help.
 And if it doesn't - well at least we all had fun, right?
-<br> And even before open research questions, there are important practical issues, worked-out examples of which are hard to come by.
-These include - how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, how robust are the mIoU numbers to exact freeze point of training, test subset, etc.
+<br> And even before open research questions, there are important practical issues,
+worked-out examples of which are hard to come by.
+These include - how to monitor training, how to estimate the actual variance/"error-bars" around the reported numbers, how robust are the mIoU numbers to exact freeze point of training, scan_val_set subset, etc.

 ## Contribution